“You don’t have a canoe,” my friend said.

 Canoe and kayak rentals are not available at the park, but the park is served by a private concession called Alafia Canoe Rentals at 4419 River Road, Valrico, about 5 miles west on Lithia Pinecrest Road, just south of Alderman’s Ford.

-As mentioned earlier, the multi-use trail at Alderman’s Ford is a 1.8-mile loop with a boardwalk span in the middle.
+The multi-use trail at Alderman’s Ford Park is a 1.8-mile loop with a boardwalk span in the middle.

 The trail meanders along the Alafia River for much of the way, and there are several benches that provide an opportunity to pause for bird watching or quietly observing wildlife in the woods.